 - Read through the Description paragraph and check to make sure the Amenities include things you will require (the basics like towels for example).

 - Always contact the host to make sure the place is actually available and to ask any additional questions you might have and…

 - Always, always read reviews at the bottom, this is where you will find your deal breakers or get convinced this is the place for you to stay.

-If you get referred to AirBNB you will get a $28 travel credit so here is my referral link for you to take advantage of that credit.
+If you get referred to AirBNB you will get a travel credit (amount changes often but it’s at minimum $20) so here is my referral link for you to take advantage of that credit.

 In regards to hotels, blind rates on RedTag or Expedia are usually cheaper and you do get an idea of the type of the hotel and location.
 With sites like booking.com and hotels.com you sometimes get an option to “book now and pay later” which could also means there is no cancelation fees and you can take that time to look for a more interesting, and cheaper, AirBNB option having the hotel as your secured backup.

-Packing: for those tips I’d recommend EnRoute magazines 100 of the World’s Best Travel Hacks.
+For those tips I’d recommend EnRoute magazine’s 100 of the World’s Best Travel Hacks.